xwb1989/xwb1989.github.io/_posts/2013-11-09-csc_notes_chapter_8_main_memory.md

     * memory manager swap processes fast enough
     * the quantum is large enough to allow reasonable amounts of computing to be done  between swaps

+roll out, roll in:

+* When a higher-priority process arrives, the memory manager can swap out the lower-priority process and then load and execute the higher-priority process.
+* When the higher-priority process finishes, the lower-priority process can be swapped back in and continued.

+>Normally, a process that is swapped out will be swapped back into the same memory space it occupied previously.
+This restriction is dictated by the method of address binding.

+* If binding is done at assembly or load time, then the process cannot be easily moved to a different location.
+* If execution-time binding is being used, however, then a process can be swapped into a different memory space, because the physical addresses are computed during execution time.

+The process of swapping:

+* OS maintains a ready queue consisting of all processes whose memory images are on the backing store or in memory and are ready to run.
+* Dispatcher checks whether next process is in memory
+* If not and if there is no free memory, swap out a process in memory
+* Swap in the desired process
+* Load and continue that process

+##Contiguous Memory Allocation
+>In contiguous memory allocation, each process is contained in a singlecontiguous section of memory.
+###Memory Mapping and Protection

+CPU checks every generated memory address to protect both OS and the other users' programs and data from being modified.

+###Memory Allocation

+**Multiple-partition method:** partition the memory into some fixed parts and each for a process.

+**Variable-partition:** the operating system keeps a table indicating which parts of memory are available and which are occupied.
+Initially, all memory is available for user processes and is considered one large block of available memory, a hole.

+* First fit: allocate the first hole that is big enough
+* Best fit: Allocate the smallest hole that is big enough
+* Worst fit: Allocate the largest hole

+###Fragmentation

+* Internal fragmentation: unused memory that is internal to a partition
+* External fragmentation: when there is enough total memory space to satisfy a request but the available spaces are not contiguous:
+    * Compaction: Shuffle the memory contents so as to place all red memory together in one large block.
+This can be done only the relocation address is dynamic and done at execution time.
+    * Permit the logical address space of the processes to be noncontiguous.
+        * Paging
+        * Segmentation

+##Paging

+* avoids external fragmentation and the need for compaction
+* solve the problem of fitting memory chances of varying sizes onto the backing store:
+    * disk also suffers the same fragmentation problem as memory
+    * disk is much slower, so compaction is impossible

+###Basic Method

+logical address is mapped into physical memory via page table.

+###Hardware Support

+* page-table base register
+* translation look-aside buffer
+    * address-space identifiers
+* page-table length register

+###Protection

+###Shared pages

+If the code is reentrant code(or pure code), it can be shared.
+Reentrant code is non-self-modifying code: it never changes during execution.
+Thus, two or more processes can execute the same code at the same time.

+##Structure of the Page Table

+###Hierarchical Paging

+Useful in the situation that the page table is large -- instead of keeping a large chunk of continuous memory to story the large page table, divide the page table into smaller pieces.

+###Hashed Page Tables

+###Inverted Page Tables

+>Reentrant code is non-self-modifying code: it never changes during execution.
+Thus, two or more processes can execute the same code at the same time.

+##Segmentation

+Segmentation:  a memory-management scheme that supports the user's view of memory.
+A logical address space is a collection of segments.
+Each segment has a name and a length.
+The addresses specify both the segment name and the offset within the segment.
+The user therefore specifies each address by two quantities: a segment name and an offset.

+##Summary